 A single page to manage your entire web store.
-Our Admin panel makes managing every task quickly and easily.
+Our Admin panel makes managing every task quick and easy.

 Multiple Product Category

-You can have any number of categories into your web store.
-Categories you add will be visible instantly in your store site.
+You can have any number of categories in your web store.
+Categories you add will be visible instantly on your store site.
 You can even schedule the visibility of a category.
-Select dates from which till when it has to be displayed in your site.
+Select dates when it has to be displayed on your site.

-Conteoll Inventory
+Control Inventory

 Control inventory of your store from a single point.
-You can assign dimensions to a product to auto calculate the shipping charges.
+You can assign dimensions to a product to auto calculate the shipping charges as well.

 Set low stock levels to automatically disable sale of those items.
 Also have option of bulk inventory input.